Need Help? Give us a call.

 Of course, the likelihood that a lender in the second or third lien position would be fully repaid in case of default is much lower—and the overall risk involved for the lender a lot higher.
 So, the presence of a blanket lien could make subsequent loans from new creditors extremely expensive—or impossible to get.

 To fulfill your business’s true potential, you need to kickstart your growth—but you can’t prompt that growth without capital.
-Luckily, small business lenders help bridge that gap by providing the resources a company needs.
+Luckily, small business lenders can provide business bridge loans, bridging the gap by providing the resources a company needs.

 As you know, though, small business loans don’t come for free.
 In addition to a strict vetting process, many lenders require that the borrower offers up their assets to secure their loan.
 That collateral lowers the risk to the lender, ensuring that they’ll receive everything they’re owed even in the worst-case scenario of loan default.